Georgia Supplemental Security Income Attorneys

 When applying for SSI, you will need to have several documents handy, as well as additional supplemental information that may be required with your application.

-- Your Social Security number or card
+- Social Security number or Social Security card

 Many SSI claims are denied, especially for first-time applicants.
 However, this does not mean that you should give up if your SSI claim was denied.
 In fact, your claim denial may be based on an error that could be resolved during an appeal.